-Minor in Women's and Gender Studies1 Student Worksheet
+Minor in Women's & Gender Studies

-Intr oductory Course 2 3 POLI U350: Women and American Politics WGST U101:Introduction to POLI U420: Women and Politics: Women's and Gender Studies A Global Perspective Tho ONE COLLEGE 2 PSYC U442: Psychology of Women THE ory Course WGST U301: Feminist Theory 3 SOCY U337: Gender and Society and Methods SOCY U339: Women and Armed Conflict SPCH U350: Communication and Gender 444 itional Courses 10 WGST U355: U.S. Women's Movement 12 WGST U369: Gender and Autobiography edit hours from the following list, with no mo wo courses from any individual discipline (e WGST U398: Topics T), and no more than one course from within WGST U399: Independent Study nt's major program (cannot be counted towar rd WGST U490: Senior Seminar both 1 the major and minor).
-3 WGST U498: Outreach Practicum 4 ARTH U301:Women and Art WGST U499: Internships 4 CRJU U382: Women and Crime ENGL U389: Gay and Lesbian Literature Total Hours Required 18 ENGL U437: Women Writers HIST U351: Women in Early Modern Euro and America ope HIST U352: Women in Modern Europe and America HIST U496: Topics in Women's History JOUR U450: Women in the Media
+Introductory Course 3

+credit hrs.
+Completed

+WGST U101: Introduction to Women's and Gender Studies

+Theory Course 3

+WGST U301: Feminist Theory and Methods

+Additional Courses 12

+12 credit hours from the following list, with no more than two cour any individual discipline (except WGST), and no more than one couwithin the student's major program (cannot be counted toward major and minor). ne course from

+ARTH U301:Women and Art

+CRJU U382: Women and Crime

+ENGL U389: Gay and Lesbian Literature

+ENGL U437: Women Writers

+HIST U351: Women in Early Modern Europe a

+HIST U352: Women in Modern Europe and America

+HIST U496: Topics in Women's History

+JOUR U450: Women in the Media

+POLI U350: Women and American Politics

+POLI U420: Women and Politics: A Global Pers spective